1 Helpful / 0 Not

 -The park is very cleaned and well maintained

 -Easy to navigate

 Cons: -Everything good except there are no signs, but it is not to hard to figure out

 Other Thoughts: I think this is the best nine hole course I have ever played.
 It had nice distances on almost all the holes and the whole park had a great atmosphere and I will come back and play here again.

-Pros: -great layout, makes good use of the park and the water
+Pros: -the original holes make a great layout, good use of the park and the water

 -beautiful, well-maintained public park: clean, mowed

 -decent variety of distance, esp for a 9 holer

 -lots of big mature pecan trees force you to find a line on a few holes

 -trees provide good shade